domschrei/soundsoutofbounds/README.md

 * Codefinger (orig.
 "Goldfinger")
 * Bonus I: Kunst am Bau (orig.
 "What A Wonderful World")
 * Bonus II: Volker Claus (orig.
 "Annabell, ach Annabell")

+## Building PDF

+The PDF for the song book can be assembled using PdfLatex (as long as the needed packages are available).

+`pdflatex -synctex=1 -interaction=nonstopmode main.tex`